 I think it's awfully suspicious on Microsoft's part, that this broke.
 Especially since it occurred during the start of the biggest spending week of the year, right before Black Friday.
 Coincidentally, Microsoft just introduced a new product they are wanting to sell: Windows 7.
 It certainly would be a clever way to drive up sales of new PC's during the spending spree.
 If they break Vista and XP, a lot of people would just buy a new computer rather than paying the cost of fixing an old one.

-Unfortunately there's an inherent conflict of interest in that Microsoft is able to modify software that someone purchased, at the same time they want people to stop using it and buy something else.
+At the very least, there's an inherent conflict of interest in that Microsoft is able to modify software that someone purchased, at the same time they want people to stop using it and buy something else.
 Since like any company, they assign priorities in terms of what makes the most money.